divyamakkar26/react-challenge/docs/index.md

     - Layout 2 with a video

 # How to access the app
-This app stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+This app stores your files in your browser, which means all your files are automatically saved locally and are accessible

-## Run app
-localhost:3000